Last Updated on May 19, 2022 by Chris and Lindsay

 * Can’t use in windy conditions

-The Char-Broil Grill2Go Tru-Infrared grill is built to withstand the rigors of travel with a cast aluminum firebox and lid, high impact frame with legs, side carrying handles and stainless steel latches.
+The Char-Broil Grill2Go Tru-Infrared RV gas grill is built to withstand the rigors of travel with a cast aluminum firebox and lid, high impact frame with legs, side carrying handles and stainless steel latches.

 Throw it into your RV storage compartment then quickly grab it when you want to BBQ with no worries that the char-broil Grill2Go won’t be up to the task!

-The best feature of this RV grill is the high quality TRU-infrared cooking system which spreads heat evenly across the stainless steel grill plates producing juicier food with less flare-ups.
+But the best feature of this RV grill is the high-quality TRU-infrared cooking system which spreads heat evenly across the cast iron cooking grates producing juicier food with fewer flare-ups.
+Perfect your camping cooking with even temperatures that aren’t achievable with other grill options.

 The gas grill weighs less than 20 pounds for easier portability yet still has 200 square inches of cooking surface.
 That’s enough to cook up to 8 good size burgers, a perfect size for RVing!